Shelvoke and Drewry: Shelvoke Dempster 1984 to 1990

 At the end of 1983 Butterfield was rescued by a short-term loan from an American investment company, Technology Incorporated.
 Butterfield was unable to raise alternative funds to make repayment and under the terms of the loan Technology Incorporated assumed control of Butterfield.
 Ownership was transferred to Shelvoke Dempster on 1 January 1984.
 Dempster Systems was an American subsidiary of Technology Incorporated.

 Otherwise Shelvoke's circumstances did not change.
 Demand for dustcarts had not picked up again, Shelvoke was described as Butterfield's "running sore".
 One of the two Shelvoke factories was forced to close (160 jobs) and in-house component manufacture was contracted out.

 The first new Shelvoke Dempster product, Dempster's Routechief intermittent rear loader, went into production at Letchworth.
 Shelvoke Dempster also distributed these American-made products: Routeking II rear loader, Dumpster front loader, Dinosaur and Dragon III roll-on and roll-off systems and Dempster Dumpster products.
 Established Shelvoke products like Revopak and the special-purpose vehicles remained in production at Letchworth.
 The Letchworth workforce was now 350 people.

 Shelvoke Dempster was held by Krug International (UK) Limited, a British subsidiary of American investor Technology Incorporated.
-Krug decided to wind up its industrial and engineering divisions and in the summer of 1989 announced it was keen to sell Shelvoke.
+Krug closed down its' Dempster factory in Knoxville, TX citing profitability issues.
+Krug then decided to wind up its industrial and engineering divisions and in the summer of 1989 announced it was keen to sell Shelvoke.